frederic-perez/AmE-dictionary/data/dictionary.md

 __pat<sup>3</sup>__ _adj_ Exactly suited to the occasion. _A pat reply._
 __pat<sup>4</sup>__ _adj_ Having only superficial plausibility.
 __pate__ _n_ :five::hammer: _The pate of a monk with a wet red tonsure._ _His grizzled pate shone like tan wax._ _A balding pate._ _His bald pate._
-__patent leather__ _n_ :three::astonished: Leather with a glossy varnished surface, used chiefly for shoes, belts, and handbags. _Don’t step on my patent leather shoes._ :es: charol
+__patent leather__ _n_ :five::astonished: Leather with a glossy varnished surface, used chiefly for shoes, belts, and handbags. _Don’t step on my patent leather shoes._ :es: charol
 __patently__ _adv_ :two: Obviously. _Patently absurd._ _This is patently false._
 __paterfamilias__ _n_ :astonished: The male head of a household or family, usu. the father.
 __paternoster__ _n_ _Beads for telling paternosters._